Maskless Florida woman who coughed on Pier 1 customer gets 30 days in jail

-Judge James A. Ruth said in the Thursday sentencing that Hunter’s mid-coronavirus pandemic actions on June 25 could have had “deadly consequences” for the victim, Heather Sprague — who was undergoing treatment after the removal of a brain tumor — or her family.
+Judge James A. Ruth said in the Thursday sentencing that Hunter’s mid-pandemic actions on June 25 could have had “deadly consequences” for the victim, Heather Sprague — who was undergoing treatment after the removal of a brain tumor — or her family.

 The judge also said that although Hunter was extremely concerned about the well-being of her own family, who had been “permanently scarred” as a result of her actions, she showed little remorse for the trauma she inflicted on Sprague and her loved ones.